jkomoros/boardgame/TUTORIAL.md

 This is the moveTypeConfig object.
 This is what we will actually use to install the move type in the GameManager (more on that later).

 A `MoveTypeConfig` is basically a bag of straightforward properties.
 The reason you don't define a MoveType yourself is because it's important that these properties not change once they are configured onto a GameManager.
 You can think of a MoveTypeConfig as basically just the starter values for properties that will be read-only on the actual MoveType.
+Again, in practice you almost never generate them yourself, but instead use `auto.Config()`

 The `Name` property is a unique-within-this-game-package, human-readable name for the move.
 It is the string that will be used to retrieve this move type from within the game manager.
 (You'll rarely do this yourself, but the server package will do this for example to deserialize `POST`s that propose a move).